FAQS & WARRANTIES

 TENACITY® installation allows up to 10000 ft2 / 1000 m2 or 100 ft / 32 m in either direction, with no unsightly transition moldings.
 Make sure to respect the expansion space around the perimeters of the room.

 As long as you are within the limit that does not require transition strips, unsightly door transitions are fortunately not required either!
 TENACITY® installation allows up 10000 ft2 / 1000 m2 or 100 ft / 32 m in either direction, with no unsightly transition moldings needed.
-Make sure to respect the expansion space around the perimeters of the room.
+Make sure to respect the expansion space around the perimeters of the house.

 For installation over existing tile, you would need a self-leveling compound to fill in low grouted joint areas.
 Grout should be ≤ 5mm in width and ≤4mm in depth.